CosmosID/cosmosid-cli/README.md

 * a simple CLI for interacting with the CosmosID that uses the core library;

 ## Basic installation
 The CLI with the core Python library can be installed using `pip3`.
 * simply run from console `sudo pip3 install cosmosid_cli`

->Note: pip3 and setuptools should be upgraded to latest version.
+> Note: pip3 and setuptools should be upgraded to latest version.
 Please update those packages on you workstation regarding to your OS update process before setup cosmosid cli.
->```shell
+> ```shell
 > E.g. for Ubuntu 14.04 perform following steps:
 > $ sudo apt-get update
 > $ sudo apt-get upgrade
 > $ sudo -H pip3 install -U pip setuptools
 >```
+> If you had have previously installed CosmosID CLI just upgrade CLI
+> to latest version.
+> ```shell
+> $ sudo -H pip3 install --upgrade cosmosid_cli
+> ```

 # Using the CosmosID CLI

 The CosmosID CLI supports authentication via CosmosID API Key.
 Your API key can be found on the [CosmosID profile page](https://app.cosmosid.com/settings).
-To automatically authenticate via CosmosID API Key you should create credential file `~/.cosmosid` and store your API Key into it in the following format:
+To automatically authenticate via CosmosID API Key you should create
+credential file `~/.cosmosid` and store your API Key into it in
+the following format:
 ```json
 {"api_key": "<your api key string>"}
 ```
 You can directly use your CosmosID API Key, rather than storing it in a credential file.
 To use API Key authentication, pass your key as an argument to the `cosmosid` command:
 ```shell
 cosmosid --api_key=YOUR_API_KEY <command>